 Diagnosis of pests and diseases of field crops, vegetables, orchard and plantation crops and their economic importance.
 Classification of pests and diseases and their management.
 Integrated pest and disease management.
 Storage pests and their management.
 Biological control of pests and diseases.
 Epidemiology and forecasting of major crop pests and diseases.
 Plant quarantine measures.
 Pesticides, their formulation and modes of action.

 Food production and consumption trends in India.
 Food security and growing population - vision 2020.
 Reasons for grain surplus.
 National and international food policies.
 Production, procurement, distribution constraints.
 Availability of food grains, per capita expenditure on food.
 Trends in poverty, Public Distribution System and Below Poverty Line population, Targeted Public Distribution System (PDS), policy implementation in context to globalization.
 Processing constraints.
 Relation of food production to National Dietary Guidelines and food consumption pattern.
-Food based dietary approaches to eliminate hunger.
-Nutrient deficiency - Micro nutrient deficiency : Protein Energy Malnutrition or Protein Calorie Malnutrition (PEM or PCM), Micro nutrient deficiency and HRD in context of work capacity of women and children.
+Food-based dietary approaches to eliminate hunger.
+Nutrient deficiency - Micro nutrient deficiency: Protein Energy Malnutrition or Protein Calorie Malnutrition (PEM or PCM), Micronutrient deficiency and HRD in context of work capacity of women and children.
 Food grain productivity and food security.

 Remember not to commit grammatical mistakes.
 Improve writing skills for IAS Agriculture exam.
 Handwriting should be legible for IAS Exam.
-A good command over the language is always helpful.
+Good command over the language is always helpful.
 Analytical and unconventional questions are appearing in previous papers so while preparing student should keep IAS Mains Agriculture Syllabus and previous papers for reference.

 *The article might have information for the previous academic years, please refer the official website of the exam.